 - It might kill my valuable time! etc.

-Reason 1: It declines your over-confidence.
+It drastically reduces your over-confidence.
 Many students, get a lower band than their original level of English due to their over-confidence in this language.
 Note-taking restricts it in many ways.

-Reason 2: It is a human psychology to forget many important details when speaking on singular topic for a fixed amount of time.
+It is human psychology to forget many important details when speaking on a singular topic for a fixed amount of time.
 You can’t recall everything in a short time.
 Here, writing some key points may help you to remember them.

-Reason 5: Taking notes doesn’t kill your time as it is mandatory for the examiner to provide you time for this.
+Taking notes doesn’t kill your time as it is mandatory for the examiner to provide you time for this.
 Also, you don’t get a lower band for taking notes.
-Looking at your notes once a while doesn’t affect your score in any way.
+Looking at your notes once in a while doesn’t affect your score in any way.

 All the above-mentioned points make Taking Notes a serious matter.
 So, you should start practicing it before you do it for real in the exam.